 Isabella Sassi Farìas was born in Como in 1978, where she currently lives.
 Due to her family origins she has both Italian and Chilean background and nationality.
 She studied architecture at the University IUAV in Venice and one year at the FAUP in Porto, where she soon developed an interest in photography, studying with Guido Guidi and Lewis Baltz.
 She works as an architectural and landscape photographer, focusing primarily on interiors, reuse, product design and exhibitions projects, as well as portraits and still life.
 She currently collaborates with magazines, architects and designers in Italy, Switzerland and abroad.

 Viviana has a background in Architecture and a Master degree in urban regeneration.
 She started her professional life as an architect engaged in social planning and urban regeneration programs at the neighbourhood and city level and coordinator of community-based development projects.
-Since she moved to The Netherlands, she developed a worldwide network, first at INTA (International Urban Development Association) then at IFHP (International Federation for Housing and Planning).
-She has organized international exchanges and debates all over Europe, Asia and Latin America.
-She is currently based in Rotterdam where she cooperates with INTI and Metrex.
+Since she moved to The Netherlands, she developed a worldwide network and worked as coordinator of international exchange programmes and debates all over Europe, Asia and Latin America: first at INTA (International Urban Development Association) then at IFHP (International Federation for Housing and Planning), but also at INTI (International New Town Institute).
+She was awarded the METREX Bernd Steinacher Fellowship 2016-18. and from May 2019 she is a validated URBACT expert.

 Urban Reports is a collective of documentary photographers working on architecture and landscape.